 G. Assisting Sound Transit with Start-Up activities on all Link extensions, expansions, facilities, and enhancements.

-3.1.2.
-Separate Rail Division
+3.1.2 Separate Rail Division

 A. The County will maintain a Rail Division with distinct job classifications (including multi-skilled positions), work rules, and management staff, to operate and maintain Link.
 Rail Division seniority will be based on the start date of hiring into a specific classification in the Rail Division unless specified otherwise in a labor agreement.
-The Rail Division will include mission-critical activities wholly and exclusively devoted to Link light rail operations, including vehicle maintenance, rail operations, and maintenance of Right-of-Way, power, and signals.
+The Rail Division will include mission-critical activities wholly and exclusively devoted to Link operations, including vehicle maintenance, rail operations, and maintenance of right-of-way power, and signals.
 These activities are considered mission critical because of the tight integration and incident response requirements of these elements in rail system operations.
 The County will ensure that its Rail Division is organized separately as it relates to mission-critical functions from its existing Transit Department divisions and sections, including, but not limited to, streetcar functions, and will negotiate terms of any labor agreements related to Rail Division staff as distinct and separate from those currently in place for other King County Metro personnel.

-B. The County will hire a Managing Director of Streetcar to handle all Streetcar operations and maintenance separately.
+B. The County will employ a managing director of Streetcar to handle all Streetcar operations and maintenance separately.
 The purpose is to more clearly separate Link and Streetcar functions, and to add capacity to streetcar operations.
-The County will identify a new Deputy Director to oversee all Link Light Rail operations and maintenance.
+The County will identify a new Deputy Director to oversee all Link operations and maintenance.

 C. Functions that are not mission-critical to Link may be performed by other administrative and support departments within the County or third parties.
 These functions include support from King County central services and support from Metro divisions outside of the Link Division.
 Staff in the County's Rail Division will be headquartered at Sound Transit's Operations and Maintenance Facility.
 The Rail Division will have an external Sound Transit identity in areas such as employee uniforms, communications materials, and telephone greetings.

 D. The County may not increase staffing solely because King County Metro has transitioned from a Division to a Department and the Rail Section has transitioned to a Division unless otherwise pre-approved by Sound Transit.
 Elevation of leadership to accommodate this change other than those necessary to support Link operations must also be pre-approved by Sound Transit.
-Once the Parties have negotiated the staffing changes contemplated in this paragraph, the Parties will memorialize the staff changes, structure and costs in a Memorandum of Understanding.

 E. The County Rail Division staff must utilize the Sound Transit email system (firstname.lastname@soundtransit.org or successor Sound Transit email) for all email business conducted on behalf of Sound Transit.
 County email may be accessed at the O&M facility via a secure web connection to be utilized only for King County business email not pertaining to Sound Transit business.